weinman/practical-cnn/doc/instructions.md

   net.classes.description{best}, best, bestScore)) ;
 ```

+### Part 5.3: use the model to classify more images

+Try to modify the code to run this model on other stock matlab images
+(e.g., mandrill, cameraman, etc.) and see what labels are produced.

-That completes this practical.
+That completes this lab.

 ## Links and further work

 * The code for this practical is written using the software package [MatConvNet](http://www.vlfeat.org/matconvnet).
 This is a software library written in MATLAB, C++, and CUDA and is freely available as source code and binary.
-* The ImageNet model is the *VGG very deep 16* of Karen Simonyan and Andrew Zisserman.
+* The ImageNet model is the *VGG very deep 16* of Karen Simonyan and Andrew
+Zisserman.
+* The lab is derived from [practical-cnn](http://github.com/vedaldi/practical-cnn).

 ## Acknowledgements

 * Beta testing by: Karel Lenc and Carlos Arteta.
 * Bugfixes/typos by: Sun Yushi.

-## History
+## License

-* Used in the Oxford AIMS CDT, 2016-17.
-* Used in the Oxford AIMS CDT, 2015-16.
-* Used in the Oxford AIMS CDT, 2014-15.
+    Copyright (c) 2015 Andrea Vedaldi

+    Permission is hereby granted, free of charge, to any person
+    obtaining a copy of this software and associated documentation
+    files (the "Software"), to deal in the Software without
+    restriction, including without limitation the rights to use, copy,
+    modify, merge, publish, distribute, sublicense, and/or sell copies
+    of the Software, and to permit persons to whom the Software is
+    furnished to do so, subject to the following conditions:

+    The above copyright notice and this permission notice shall be
+    included in all copies or substantial portions of the Software.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
+    EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+    MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND
+    NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT
+    HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY,
+    WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+    OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER
+    DEALINGS IN THE SOFTWARE.

 [^lattice]: A two-dimensional *lattice* is a discrete grid embedded in $R^2$, similar for example to a checkerboard.